Arksine/moonraker/docs/web_api.md

 ### Get update status
 Retreives the current state of each "package" available for update.
-Typically this will consist of information regarding `moonraker`, `klipper`, and a `client`.
+Typically this will consist of information regarding `moonraker`, `klipper`, a `client`, and `system` packages.
 If moonraker has not yet received information from Klipper then its status will be omitted.
 If a client has not been configured then its status will also be omitted.
-If the parameter "refresh" is passed and set to true then Moonraker will query Github for the most recent release information.
+One may request that the update info be refreshed by sending a `refresh=true` argument.
+Note that the refresh parameter is ignored if an update is in progress or if a print is in progress.
+In these cases the current status will be returned immediately.

 - HTTP command:\
   `GET /machine/update/status?refresh=false`